BDS in India: Admission Process, Fees, Best Colleges, and Career Scope Explained

 MH CET, KCET, AP EAMCET

-For state-specific dental colleges.
-Includes PCB + sometimes GK/English.
+For state-specific dental college seats.
+May include PCB and sometimes GK/English.

 Private College